 If you’re past the initial start-up phase, a website is crucial to the growth of your landscaping business.
 From here you can reach people in search engines, list services, images, and even accept job applications for your seasonal positions.

 Launching a new website doesn’t have to involve a painfully expensive web design.
-Save more of your hard-earned money with website design options created just for landscapers, like this one starting at under $2,000.
+Save more of your hard-earned money with website design options created just for landscapers.

 Step 4: Establish your expertise.